 The integrity of infrastructure assets is the responsibility of infrastructure managers (IM) and the relevant parts of the supply chain.
-Cross-industry collaboration on matters related to infrastructure asset risk had been assigned to the Train Accident Risk Group (TARG) but will now be driven by the Asset Integrity Group (AIG).
+Cross-industry collaboration on matters related to infrastructure asset risk is driven by the Asset Integrity Group (AIG).

 Over the past 12 months, infrastructure failures have accounted for 12% of all modelled train accident risk, with earthworks failures carrying most of the risk within this category.
 The increase in earthwork failure risk is due to a significant increase in the number of embankment and cutting failures in 2019/2020, compared to recent years.
 Power outages and bridge scour incidents have impacted services.
 The industry has established a cross-industry Asset Integrity Group to work on the challenges laid out in LHSBR.
 It will liaise with the RSSB-facilitated system interface committees (SIC), as well as other relevant committees, including the Train Protection Strategy Group (PTSG) and the Train Accident Risk Group (TARG).

 Ongoing assurance activities are complemented by an increasing focus on collaborative activity in risk management across the industry.
 This is achieved by taking whole-system and whole-life-cycle perspectives, building on existing expertise and experience.

 Strategic challenges – what industry wants to do

 - Promote consistent understanding of key safety requirements of an integrated operational system.